IronKrane/Pong/README.md

 classic game of Pong written in Python

 TODO:
-1. single player version with a simple bot algorithm
+1. refine bot algorithm
 2. single player version with AI using NEAT algorithm
-3. polishing graphics maybe?
+3. polishing graphics and sound maybe?